 Need a taste safe slime recipe?
-Check out how we make slime with marshmallows and powdered sugar.
-Learn how to make edible marshmallow slime recipe and kids will think you are the coolest!
-Marshmallow slime without cornstarch is much tastier!
-Our newest collection of edible slimes will have kids smiling and they are totally borax free too!
+Learn how to make the best edible slime using marshmallows and powdered sugar.
+This marshmallow slime recipe without cornstarch is much tastier!
+Our edible slime recipes will have kids smiling, and they are borax free too!

-Stretchy and fun, edible marshmallow slime with powdered sugar is a real treat for the kids.
-My newest rock star slime maker Char came up with this awesome strawberry flavored marshmallow slime, but of course you can use regular marshmallows too.
+Stretchy and fun, edible marshmallow slime with powdered sugar is a real treat for kids.
+My newest rock star slime maker Char came up with this awesome strawberry flavored marshmallow slime, but of course, you can use regular marshmallows too.
 Even mini marshmallows!

 It all starts with the right slime ingredients, and I don’t mean saline solution and glue!
 If you need something different from our basic slime recipes with glue, you need candy…

 Everyone can participate in making this borax free slime recipe, but be prepared to get a little messy and sticky (oil helps).
-Making edible slime is an unique sensory rich experience for kids of all ages to work on together.
+Making edible slime is a unique sensory-rich experience for kids of all ages to work on together.

-There’s a drawer in our pantry that holds all of our holiday candy, and it can be overflowing after certain times of the year, so we love to check out CANDY SCIENCE too.
+There’s a drawer in our pantry that holds all of our holiday candy, and it can be overflowing after certain times of the year, so we love to have fun with candy science experiments too!

-It’s a blast to learn how to make edible marshmallow slime recipe ideas with the kids!
+It’s a blast to learn how to make edible marshmallow slime with the kids!
 Get your hands messy too!

 You can certainly have a taste or two here and there, and this is especially important if you have a kid who likes to put everything in his or her mouth!
-I like to call these kinds of slime recipes taste safe.
+Do you want to eat the whole lot!
+Probably not!
+I like to call these kinds of slime recipes taste-safe.

 Let’s get started with our edible slime recipe and see how Char enjoyed making it for us!

-Add marshmallows to a microwave safe bowl and microwave for 30 sec intervals to melt.
-You don’t want to over heat them as they will burn!
+STEP 1.
+Add 1 packet marshmallows to a microwave safe bowl and microwave for 30-sec intervals to melt.
+You don’t want to overheat them as they will burn!

 You can also make this recipe a cup or two of marshmallows at a time.

-Remove the bowl carefully from microwave using potholders as needed.
-Stir carefully to evenly distribute heat.
+STEP 2.
+Remove the bowl carefully from the microwave using potholders as needed.
+Stir carefully to distribute heat evenly.
 Heat again if needed.

 If you try a small batch or about a cups worth of marshmallows, you can start with a tablespoon of powdered sugar.